dypromise/crf_simple/README.md

 # crf_simple
+##This is my first GitHub project, really?
+Yes!
   this python files are a simple implementation of line_chain crf to POS tagging. this project contains four python files currently.
 They are:
 ##1) logspace.py